LoboSolitario/ic/testnet/docs/AnalyzingDivergedStates.md

 ## Overview

-IC replicas persist their replicated state under the `/var/ic/data/ic_state` directory.
+fsaIC replicas persist their replicated state under the `/var/ic/data/ic_state` directory.
 There are a couple of subdirectories of interest there:

  * `diverged_checkpoints` lists checkpoints whose root hash do not match the